WHS-FRC-3467/Training-Library/readme.md

     // This is where we will define the flywheel mechanism and its behavior.
 }
 ```
 The `SubsystemBase` class provides methods like `periodic()` that are called automatically during the robot's operation.
+You will see a red underline on SubsystemBase, indicating that there is an error associated with it.
+To fix this, hover over it and Quick Fix, then Import 'SubsystemBase'.
+This will add an import at the top of the file that tells the program where the information for the SubsystemBase class can be found.

-### 3.3 Adding the Flywheel Mechanism
+### 3.2 Adding the Flywheel Mechanism

 The `FlywheelMechanism` class represents the hardware for the flywheel.
-To use it, create a private field and initialize it in the constructor:
+To use it, inside the Flywheel class create a private field and initialize it in a public constructor:
 ```java
 private final FlywheelMechanism io;